EaranMaleasi/SIMDoku/README.md

   - [ ] File access
   - [ ] data handling
   - [ ] maybe some of the logic?
+    - [ ] Try something with a messaging.
 - [ ] Be as async as possible
   - [ ] Async loading of data from files